Last Updated: Sep 27, 2024

 A common pattern is to use Auth0 to enable an OIDC application to work with a SAML IdP.
 This poses a special challenge for OIDC applications as OpenID Connect (OIDC) does not support the concept of an IdP-Initiated flow.
-So while Auth0 offers the possibility of translating a SAML IdP-Initiated flow (from a SAML connection) into an OIDC response for an application, any application that properly implements the OIDC/OAuth2 protocol will reject an unsolicited response.
-Auth0 strongly recommends starting login flow at the application in all cases (e.g. a portal can simply link to the application’s /login endpoint directly instead of starting sign-in at the IdP).
+So, while Auth0 offers the possibility of translating a SAML IdP-Initiated flow (from a SAML connection) into an OIDC response for an application, any application that properly implements the OIDC/OAuth2 protocol will reject an unsolicited response.
+Auth0 strongly recommends starting the login flow at the application in all cases (e.g., a portal can simply link to the application’s /login endpoint directly instead of starting sign-in at the IdP).
 If this is impossible, the following document provides guidance on a workaround.

-Failure to complete sign-in to an OIDC application.
+This article also covers the situation in which there is a failure to complete sign-in to an OIDC application.
 This usually manifests in one of two ways:

-• The OIDC application rejects the unsolicited sign-in attempt
+- The OIDC application rejects the unsolicited sign-in attempt.

-• The OIDC application expects an access_token in JWT format and returns an error when presented with an opaque access_token.
+- The OIDC application expects an access_token in JWT format and returns an error when presented with an opaque access_token.

-• Any application that properly implements the OIDC/OAuth2 protocol will reject an unsolicited response from an identity provider
+Any application that properly implements the OIDC/OAuth2 protocol will reject an unsolicited response from an identity provider.

-• Auth0 will only return an opaque (non-JWT) access_token from idp-initiated SAML flows
+- Auth0 will only return an opaque (non-JWT) access_token from IdP-initiated SAML flows.

 Solution